 It’s easy for Polish development teams to collaborate with companies from Western Europe – there’s a mere 1-hour time difference with the UK, and it’s possible to reach every major Polish city within 1.5-2.5 hours from any European country.

-Poland’s strategic location in the Central European time zone helps to manage the daily workload and meetings easier than in collaborations with teams in India or China.
+Poland’s strategic location in the Central European time zone helps to manage the daily workload and meetings more easily than collaborating with teams in India or China.

 Another advantage is the country’s proximity to major European financial centers: London, Paris, and Frankfurt.
-If you’re building a fintech solution and need to be near these financial hubs, Poland is a top pick.
+Poland is a top pick if you’re building a fintech solution and need to be near these financial hubs.

-That’s not only thanks to its location but also the fact that Poland is a member state of the European Union.
+That’s not only thanks to its location but also the fact that Poland is a member of the European Union.
 This is crucial for companies that need to meet strict regulations.
-In this scenario, outsourcing to a country that is part of the EU regulatory structure is just smarter.
+In this scenario, outsourcing to a country part of the EU regulatory structure is smarter.

-As a member state of the EU, Poland follows all of the IT and data security regulations, such as the General Data Protection Regulation (GDPR).
-That’s why you can be sure that when you cooperate with a Polish staffing or software development company, your data will be in safe hands.
+As a member state of the EU, Poland follows all IT and data security regulations, such as the General Data Protection Regulation (GDPR).
+That’s why you can be sure that when you cooperate with a Polish staffing or software development company, your data will be safe.

 This is especially important for projects that process sensitive data like customer records.
-In this scenario, security is a critical factor you need to take into account when choosing your outsourcing destination.
+In this scenario, security is a critical factor you must consider when choosing your outsourcing destination.

-Another advantage of Poland is that it faces a minimal number of cybercrime cases.
+Another advantage of Poland is that it faces few cybercrime cases.
 According to a report from Symantec, only 3% of global cybercrime occurs in Poland.

 When collaborating with Polish software developers, you don’t need to worry about language skills.
 Most of the time, their English will be at a high level.

 Poland has always ranked high for English skills in the EF English Proficiency Index.
-In fact, it usually ranks much higher than the country’s main outsourcing competitor, Ukraine.
-Just have a look at this comparison generated by the website – it includes many different factors.
+Just look at this comparison generated by the website – it includes many different factors.

 Source: EF EPI

-As you can see, in the 2021 edition of the EF EPI, Poland landed 16th place.
+As you can see, in the 2022 edition of the EF EPI, Poland landed 13th place (ranked up three places compared to 2021).
 You can also see that Poland has a much higher internet penetration rate.
 The differences in the Gross National Income (GNI) are also significant.

 Polish software engineers follow the global IT industry standards, practices, and project management methodologies like Agile and Scrum.
-Scrum is the most common practice in IT project management, so you can be sure that Polish development teams have experience in following the Agile principles.
-Poland is also home to some of the most important Agile events like the ACE!
-Conference.
+Scrum is the most common practice in IT project management, so you can be sure that Polish development teams have experience in following Agile principles.

-Poland has it all to become a great outsourcing destination.
-Unbeatable cost-effectiveness, outstanding tech talent, access to quality education, and in-depth knowledge of the global software development standards – it’s hard to beat this combination.
+Poland has it all to become an excellent outsourcing destination.
+Unbeatable cost-effectiveness, outstanding tech talent, access to quality education, and in-depth knowledge of global software development standards – it’s hard to beat this combination.

-If you’re looking to hire a Polish development team, reach out to us.
-We have experience in delivering software engineers to companies from the United Kingdom, United States, Australia, and many European countries.
+If you’re looking to hire a Polish development team, contact us.
+We have experience delivering software engineers to companies from the United Kingdom, the United States, Australia, and many European countries.

 We know what it takes for an outsourcing collaboration to be successful.